The Grudge (film series): Future

-In September 2019, The Grudge (2020) director Nicolas Pesce expressed interest in a crossover film between The Grudge and the American The Ring film series.
+In September 2019, The Grudge (2019) director Nicolas Pesce expressed interest in a crossover film between The Grudge and The Ring American film series.
 In January 2020, Pesce expressed further interest in a sequel being set in both a different part of the world than America or Japan, and in a different "less contemporary" time period compared to previous films.

 Main characters

+Karen Davis

-Karen DavisKaren Davis (portrayed by Sarah Michelle Gellar) is the main protagonist of The Grudge (2004).
+Karen Davis (portrayed by Sarah Michelle Gellar) is the main protagonist of The Grudge (2004).
 Karen originally traveled to Tokyo, Japan with her boyfriend Doug as a foreign exchange student.
 During her studies in Tokyo, Karen decides to volunteer as a house maid for a social worker program.
 She soon finds out about the Saeki curse, and tries to stop it before she and Doug are claimed by it.
 While trying to keep her boyfriend Doug from falling to the curse she burns the house down, unintentionally releasing the curse instead.
 In The Grudge 2, Karen is placed in a Japanese hospital.
 She is strapped to a bed and constantly guarded by the police.
 She is still haunted by Kayako, causing her to panic and free herself.
 She successfully evades the police while being chased by the ghost.
 When she reaches the roof of the hospital, she backs away to the edge of the roof and Kayako either pushes her off or she commits suicide (the latter is more likely due to Karen not screaming while falling to her death).

 Gellar received praise for her performance in the first film.
 Where many critics referenced her performances as the reason for the film's success.